 The best protection is through hygiene, limited exposure, and Personal Protection Equipment (PPE).
 For people who are continuously under risk for exposure, PPE is a necessity for keeping the risks of virus infection to a minimum.

 The Tiki respiratory mask was initially developed for virological protection for field and hospital work.
 All the aspects of this sector were taken into account while developing the Tiki, including user-friendliness, comfort, security, and all gear sterilization.
 Also, our aim was to achieve an excellent Total Cost of Ownership (TCO) not comparable to anything else on the market.

-Several large organizations like World Health Organization (WHO), Médecins Sans Frontières (MSF), US Occupational Health and Safety (OSHA) recommend that the normal protection for a user during an outbreak is overalls, goggles, and a fitted N95 or FFP3 mask that is disposed of after each and every use.
+Several large organizations like World Health Organization (WHO), Médecins Sans Frontières (MSF), US Occupational Safety and Health Administration (OSHA) recommend that the normal protection for a user during an outbreak is overalls, goggles, and a fitted N95 or FFP3 mask that is disposed of after each and every use.

 However, these types of respiratory protection devices offer insufficient protection.
 They have to be fitted using a fit test device to reach the protection level that these devices can offer (maximum 95% filtration rate).
 The density of filters makes it difficult to breathe, limits communication and leads to decreased comfort and a feeling of unsafety.